-To avoid adding too much hydrometeor content, an upper limit (0.01 kg kg-1) is set to each hydrometeor.
+To avoid adding too much hydrometeor content, an upper limit $(0.01 \, \mathrm{kg \, kg^{-1}})$ is set to each hydrometeor.
 The hydrometeor fields are then horizontally smoothed to mitigate sharp gradients.
 For these reasons, the analyzed reflectivity field does not exactly match observed values at individual grid points but the differences are generally small.
-The original KRY equations were derived based on cloud physics and hydrometeor backscattering models while the SMO were derived based on curve and parameter fitting to observations.
-In both cases, $N{0x}$ is assume to be constant, and cannot vary temporally or spatially.
+The original KRY equations were derived based on cloud physics and hydrometeor back-scattering models while the SMO were derived based on curve and parameter fitting to observations.
+In both cases, N{0x} is assume to be constant, and cannot vary temporally or spatially.

 Under the assumption that observed reflectivity is much more reliable than its model counterpart is, the cloud analysis system replaces the background hydrometeors with those retrieved from observations.
 This also helps remove spurious precipitation found in the background.
 Important adjustments to temperature and moisture inside clouds are usually made by assuming a modified moist-adiabatic ascent of air parcels within the cloud that also accounts for environmental air entrainment as presented by Hu et al. (2006a).
 Schenkman et al. (2011) found that repeated adjustments of cloud water and water vapor mixing ratios in high-frequency assimilation cycles led to unrealistic warming in the middle troposphere in their mesoscale convective system (MCS) case.
-Guided by their study, during the cloud analysis steps of our test case, the cloud water and water vapor fields are not adjusted at all, only the precipitation hydrometeor mixing ratios (rain, snow, graupel and hail) and in-cloud temperature are adjusted.
+Guided by their study, during the cloud analysis steps of our test case, the cloud water and water vapor fields are not adjusted at all, only the precipitation hydrometeor mixing ratios (rain, snow, graupel, and hail) and incloud temperature are adjusted.

 b.
-Cloud analysis based on diagnostic interception relations for two-moment microphysics initialization
+Cloud analysis based on diagnostic interception relations for two-moment microphysics initialization the analytical generalized gamma distribution function (Milbrandt and Yau 2005a), as given in (1).
+Although in the experiments to be presented in this paper the shape parameter α_x is set to zero, the complete generalized gamma distribution is used here for our method description (Ferrier 1994; Milbrandt and Yau 2005a):

 As indicated earlier, we introduce new reflectivity equations based on the diagnostic $N{0x} - W_x$ relationships and the gamma distribution.
-First, the PSD for each hydrometeor category is described by the analytical generalized gamma distribution function (Milbrandt and Yau 2005a), as given in Eq.
-(1).
-Although in the experiments to be presented in this paper the shape parameter $\alpha_x$ is set to zero, the complete generalized gamma distribution is used here for our method description (Ferrier 1994; Milbrandt and Yau 2005a):

-$$N{0x} = N{Tx} \frac{1}{\Gamma(1+\alpha_x)} \lambda_x^{1+\alpha_x} , \qquad (4)$$ where $N{Tx}$ is the total number concentration for category x, and $\Gamma$ is the gamma function. $\rho$ is the air density. $c_x$ is a constant for each category and defined as $c_x = (\pi/6)\rho_x$ , $\rho_x$ is the density of each hydrometeor category.
-The hydrometeor mass $m_x$ is related to its diameter $D_x$ by $m_x(D_x) = c_x D_x^{d_x}$ .
-For spherical particles, $d_x$ is 3. $N{Tx}$ can be derived from (4) and (5),
+First, the PSD for each hydrometeor category is described by where N{Tx} is the total number concentration for category x, and Γ is the gamma function.
+The variable ρ is the air density, c_x is a constant for each category and defined as $c_x = (\pi/6)\rho_x$, ρ_x is the density of each hydrometeor category, and the hydrometeor mass m_x is related to its diameter D_x by $m_x(D_x) = c_x D_x^{d_x}$.
+For spherical particles, d_x is 3.
+Here N{Tx} can be derived from (4) and (5):